 Demonstrating the microfluidic-based, mini-metagenomics approach on Yellowstone hot springs samples.

 Stanford researchers extracted 29 novel microbial genomes from Yellowstone hot spring samples while still preserving single-cell resolution to enable accurate analysis of genome function and abundance.
-The work was enabled by the Emerging Technology Opportunity Program (ETOP) of the U.S. Department of Energy Joint Genome Institute (DOE JGI), a DOE Office of Science User Facility.
+The work was enabled by the Emerging Technologies Opportunity Program (ETOP) of the U.S. Department of Energy Joint Genome Institute (DOE JGI), a DOE Office of Science User Facility.
+Letters of Intent are currently being accepted for the FY18 ETOP and are due by August 30, 2017 – click here to learn more.

 New technologies that can be harnessed to illuminate so-called microbial “dark matter,” the majority of the planet’s microbial diversity that remains uncultivated, have many benefits.
 The genes and metabolic functions of these yet undiscovered microbes enable them to live in a wide range of environments, and could have potential applications in fields ranging from bioenergy to biotechnology to environmental research.